-- Kaiser or UnitedHealthcare HMO or UnitedHealthcare Select Plus PPO medical - DeltaCare, Delta Dental, or MetLife (SafeGuard) dental - Optional Group Term Life Insurance (for a maximum of three years) - Dependent Term Life Insurance (for a maximum of three years) - Accidental Death and Dismemberment Insurance (for a maximum of three years) - Medical Coverage Protection (LTD Health Insurance) - Health Care Spending Account (only during the Plan Year)
+- Kaiser, UnitedHealthcare HMO, UnitedHealthcare Harmony HMO, or UnitedHealthcare Select Plus PPO medical - DeltaCare, Delta Dental, or MetLife (SafeGuard) dental - Optional Group Term Life Insurance (for a maximum of three years) - Dependent Term Life Insurance (for a maximum of three years) - Accidental Death and Dismemberment Insurance (for a maximum of three years) - Medical Coverage Protection (LTD Health Insurance) - Health Care Spending Account (only during the Plan Year)

 IMPORTANT: If you are in the process of filing a claim for long-term disability (LTD) benefits or waiting for approval, you must continue to pay for your medical premiums until your claim is approved.
 If you stop paying the medical premiums, your medical coverage is not continuous and you will not be eligible for LTD Health Insurance when your LTD benefits begin.
-See Medical Coverage Protection (LTD Health Insurance) on page 27 for more details.
+See Medical Coverage Protection (LTD Health Insurance) on pages 27-28 for more details.